 While the CS7000i sewing machine is a more entry-level computerized sewing machine, this Brother HC1850 computerized sewing and quilting machine provides more options for more experienced sewers.
 However, it is so easy to learn to use that reading the user manual and watching the instructional DVD can teach even a beginner how to harness the power of this feature-rich sewing machine.

-Have questions or want to know more?
-Read on for my full Brother HC1850 sewing machine review and answers to common questions.
+Want to know more?
+Read on for my full Brother HC1850 review and answers to common questions.

 Quick Brother HC1850 Review of Features

 |Stitches||130 built-in stitches (8 are one-step buttonhole styles)|

 |Maximum Sewing Speed:||850 stitches per min (spm)|

 |Stitch Length and Width||5 mm x 7 mm (0.19 x 0.27 inches)|

 |Warranty||25 year limited warranty|

 What Will You Find In The HC1850 Box?